Year: Third Era 2113

 I crawled out of the wall passage, hurriedly trying to dust off my dress though Father’s large frame filled the doorway to the Library before I could even shut the hidden door panel in the wall.
 He stopped short, grunting in surprise as he obviously didn’t expect to see me there and his eyes met mine before looking beyond me to the open door, a brow arching.
 Three long strides brought him to me as his bag hit the floor with a thud, and a moment later I was being scooped up into his arms, his hostility fading as my slender arms wrapped tightly around his neck.

 I quickly shut the panel behind him before tugging a large plant in front of the door, trying to hide what little evidence there was of the panel’s existence.
 I heard the booming pronouncement of the guard as they claimed their intent to arrest Father for treason and murder, sending another icy stab of fear through me and I ran towards the main center room to find Mother.
-I was nearly trampled as the squad of guards swarmed through our house to begin their search, narrowly escaping by ducking into the stairwell, climbing to the second storey and curling up against the balcony railing, panting for air from my growing anxiety.
+I was nearly trampled as the squad of guards swarmed through our house to begin their search, narrowly escaping by ducking into the stairwell, climbing to the second story, and panting for air from my growing anxiety.

-My perch allowed me to look down into the foyer below where the Guard-Captain stood tall as he waited in his highly polished armour, though even from my place up here I could see the doubt written on his features.
+My perch allowed me to look down into the foyer below where the Guard-Captain stood tall and confident, though even from my place up here I could see the doubt written on his features.
 He has a duty and will see it done, even if it’s wrong.
-I thought with a heavy heart, tears carving a path down my cheeks.
+I thought with a heavy heart, tears sliding down my cheeks.
 Their search was in vain, I knew, but the question that made my stomach begin to churn...What will happen after?